 Requirements Marriage License Florida by mail

-- Bride and Groom must be 18 years of age or older and must be non Florida residents to apply for a Florida Marriage license by mail.
+- Applicants must be 18 years of age or older and must be non Florida residents to apply for a Florida Marriage license by mail.

-- Bride and Groom are required to provide a copy of acceptable government identification (driver’s license, passport or military ID) if US born, or a copy of the Bride’s and Groom’s foreign passport if foreign born.
+- Applicants are required to provide a copy of acceptable government identification (driver’s license, passport or military ID) if US born, or a copy of the applicants foreign passport if foreign born.

 - If either party has previously been married, they must provide the exact date the marriage ended.

 - US residents and citizens have to provide us with their Social Security numbers, International couples have to provide their passport number.

 All applicants are required to have a valid E-mail address to receive all documents and instructions.
 It is also required that Adobe Reader is installed on your computer to be able to open files.
 You may download the program for free, following this link www.adobe.com

 After receiving the license applicants have to get their signatures notarized on the license and provide notarized copies of their ID’s.
 Applications and payments have to be received not later than 30 days prior the wedding date for US applicants, and 45 days prior for International applicants.
 Express processing is available upon request.